MicrochipTech/PIC32CXBZ2_WBZ45x_BLE_UART_MODBUS/README.md

 |GND|8(GND)|GROUND|GND|9(GND)|GROUND|

 - Connect USB to RS485 converter to the system's USB port.
-- Connect the A and B lines of the USB to RS485 converter to the corresponding A and B lines of the RS485 2 click and the WBZ451 Curiosity board interface.
-To create a bus connect the RS485 2 click and WBZ451 Curisity board interface to the A and B lines in the same manner.
+- Connect the A and B lines of the USB to RS485 converter to the corresponding A and B lines of the RS485 2 click which is interfaced with the WBZ451 Curiosity board.
+To implement a bus connection, connect the A and B lines of the USB to RS485 converter across all server devices as shown in the image below.

 ![Hardware Setup](Docs/HW_Setup.png)